Delhi-6 (soundtrack)

 Delhi-6 is the soundtrack album to Rakeysh Omprakash Mehra's 2009 film of the same name.
 A. R. Rahman scored the film, collaborating a second time with Mehra after Rang De Basanti, and Prasoon Joshi penned the lyrics.
-The music was released on 14 January 2009 at the Indian Idol 4 competition.
+The music was released on 19 January 2009 at the Indian Idol 4 competition.

+Development and release

-The first video of the song "Masakali" was released featuring Sonam and Abhishek with a pigeon.
-However, the song was not part of the original film.
-According to the director, "The song was not really meant to be part of the narrative.
+The video of the first song "Masakali" was released featuring lead actors Abhishek Bachchan and Sonam Kapoor with a dove.
+However, the music video was not part of the original final cut of the film.
+According to the director Mehra, "the song was not really meant to be part of the narrative.
 I mean, who would think of putting in a song about a dove in a film like Delhi-6?
 It just happened.
 When I came to the pre-climax portion of my script, I was stuck.
 I needed a continuity link taking the narrative to its finale".

 Other videos released include the title track Delhi-6, the romantic interlude "Rehna Tu" as well as the folky "Genda Phool", an adaptation of a folk song from Chhattisgarh.
 Rajat Dholakia who is known for introducing Chhattisgarhi folk songs to Bollywood has been co credited with Rahman for the song Genda Phool.
 The music of the track "Bhor Bhaye" is based on the raga, Gujri Todi.
 It is an adaptation of Bade Ghulam Ali Khan's original version, arranged by Rahman.
 Traditional lyrics have been used there by Joshi.
 The Ustad (whose demise took place in 1968) did not record this song separately for the film soundtrack.
 Shreya Ghoshal's vocals have been superimposed on the Ustad's vocals (from his original song) at parts.

 Reception

-The album received widespread acclaim.
+The album received positive response.
 A review on Bollywood Hungama said, "Delhi 6 is near perfect.
 Rahman beats his own score with Delhi 6 which would easily go down as one of his best scores till date."
 According to Rediff's Sukanya Verma, "A. R. Rahman makes waiting for his music such a worthwhile chore what with one fantastic soundtrack after another.
 Close on the heels of a deserving Golden Globes wins follows the anticipated score of Rakeysh Omprakash Mehra's Delhi 6.
 Considering its impossible-to-define Chandni Chowk roots, Rahman injects the sounds of this 10-tracked album with an eclectic fusion of various genres."